 - Take the season into account.
 Some colors look brilliant in autumn but don’t look as stellar in spring.
 This is because the colors in each season change.
 You see more earthy colors on display in autumn as opposed to the bright colors in summer, and so on.

 - Take care of your hair because you will have to bleach it to go blonde.
 Deep condition it once every two weeks to prevent it from getting dehydrated.
 Stay away from heat styling tools for at least two weeks after coloring it.
-This will go a long way in curbing the damage caused by bleaching.
+You can also ask your stylist if they use Olaplex or something similar that works to repair broken bonds.These steps will go a long way in curbing the damage caused by bleaching.

 Now that you know everything you need to look out for when going bronde, here are my top 40 picks of blonde highlights that look perfect on brown hair.